practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Factor/README.md

 However, the hardest part was implementing **exception handling** when writing (a string) to a file.

-This is not so complicated in low-level [Forth](tbd), because "balancing the stack" between the success path, that is quotation #1, and the error path, that is quotation #2, is easier (for men and machines):
+Finding a solution in low-level [Forth](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/06%20-%20stack-oriented%20languages/Forth#forth) is not so hard, because source code for "balancing the stack" between the error path and the succes path is apparently amply available on the Internet:

 ```
-tbd Forth word solution
+\ Helper word that performs ALL risky file actions
+: safe-file-operations ( c-addr u filename-addr filename-u -- )
+  \ 1.
+Try to open/create the file
+  w/o create-file throw               ( c-addr u fileid )
+  \ 2.
+Try to write the string data to it
+  >r                                  ( c-addr u ) ( R: fileid )
+  r@ write-file throw
+  \ 3.
+Try to close the file
+  r> close-file throw ;

+: main ( c-addr u filename-addr filename-u -- )
+  ['] safe-file-operations catch ?dup if
+    \ Error Path: Something failed inside safe-file-operations.
+    ."
+File Operation Failed!
+Reason: "
+    dup .error cr         \ Prints "Permission denied" instead of "-525"
+    drop                  \ Drops the duplicate error code copy
+    2drop 2drop           \ Clean up the initial string and filename parameters from stack
+  else
+    \ Success Path
+    ."
+File written successfully" cr
+  then ;
 ```

 However, to implement such a solution in Factor turned out to be too tough (still) for Google AI and Microsoft Copilot.
-Often I ran into this error during compilation:
+Often I ran into this compilation error:

 ```
 The input quotations to 'recover' do not all leave the stack at the same height
 ```

-Only when I searched [Factor's GitHub repository](https://github.com/factor/factor) intensively for constructs with _recover_, I found the key to success at from: https://github.com/factor/factor/blob/main/basis/ftp/server/server.factor:
+Only when I searched [Factor's GitHub repository](https://github.com/factor/factor) intensively for constructs with _recover_, I found the key to success at: https://github.com/factor/factor/blob/main/basis/ftp/server/server.factor:

 ```
 M: ftp-get handle-passive-command